bennetthub500/personal/_portfolio/AO_doc sample nextJS hello.md

 Front end frameworks 101 for technical writers with Next.js

 This tutorial enables you to create a Hello World page using Next.js, Node.js, and npm.
-Learning the basic setup from this Hello World demonstration is a useful introduction to development frameworks for technical writers.
+Learning the basic setup from this Hello World demonstration is a useful introduction to development frameworks.

+In this tutorial you will use:
-[Next.js](https://nextjs.org) is a front-end framework for building apps or sites utilizing React components.
-[React](https://reactjs.org) is a JavaScript library for building user interfaces.
-Next.js is built on top of [Node.js](https://nodejs.org/en/), a runtime environment that allows you to run JavaScript on a server, not just your browser. [npm](https://www.npmjs.com) is the package manager for Node.js.
+- [Next.js](https://nextjs.org) - a front-end framework for building apps or sites utilizing React components.
+- [React](https://reactjs.org) - a JavaScript library for building user interfaces.
+Next.js is built on top of [Node.js](https://nodejs.org/en/).
+- [Node.js](https://nodejs.org/en/) - a runtime environment that allows you to run JavaScript on a server, not just your browser.
+- [npm](https://www.npmjs.com) - the package manager for Node.js.

-Instructions and images assume you are using MacOS, but there is no significant difference for Windows.
+Instructions and images in this tutorial assume you are using MacOS, but there is no significant difference for Windows.

 1